Dogs and other animals

 A person who kills or injures a dog or any other animal can be sued for compensation by the dog's owner.
 A court action will generally only be worthwhile if the dog was valuable.
 Legal advice should be obtained before starting any action.

-A person who kills or injures a dog has a defence if the following applies - Section 33 of the Law Reform (Miscellaneous Provisions) Amendment Act 1991 (NT):
+A person who kills or injures a dog has a defence if the following applies - Section 33 of the Law Reform (Miscellaneous Provisions) Act 1956 (NT):

 • the dog was attacking them, someone else or a bird or animal belonging to them, or they had reasonable grounds to believe that it would